 Posterior shoulder dislocation symptoms

-Dislocated shoulder symptoms include sudden severe pain in the shoulder joint at the time of injury with rapid swelling.
+- Dislocated shoulder symptoms include sudden severe pain in the shoulder joint at the time of injury with rapid swelling.

 - A direct impact to the front humeral head, pushing it posteriorly or back.

 Treatment of a posterior shoulder dislocation